schism-dev/schism/docs/input-output/param.md

 If `itur=4`, GOTM turbulence model is invoked; the user needs to turn on pre-processing flag `USE_GOTM` in makefile and recompile (GOTM5.2 uses cmake, so does not need to be pre-compiled).
 In this case, the minimum and maximum viscosity/diffusivity are still specified in `diffmin.gr3` and `diffmax.gr3`.
-In addition, GOTM also requires an input file called `gotmturb.inp` (the file is in NML format.
-If it is absent in a GOTM run, GOTM will error out with a notice that gotmturb.nml is missing, but SCHISM expects the file to be named .inp).
 There are some ready-made samples for this input in the source code bundle.
-An example for the Columbia River (with steady state Richardson number set to ri_st= 0.15) is included in 'sample_inputs/'.
+A key parameter is the steady state Richardson number.
 If you wish to tune some parameters inside, you may consult [gotm.net](https://gotm.net) for more details.

 !!! note
     1. GOTM has only been tested up to v5.2, not newer versions of GOTM.
-Using `itur=3` generally gave similar results, except in the Columbia River under high flow conditions, where GOTM produces substantially better stratification.
+Using `itur=3` generally gave similar results, but GOTM can produce substantially better stratification in some cases.

 ### meth_sink=1 (int)
 Option for sinks.
 If `meth_sink =1`, the sink value is reset to `0` if an element is dry with